-In connection with this offering, the underwriter may purchase and sell shares of common stock in the open market.
+In connection with this offering, the underwriters may purchase and sell shares of common stock in the open market.
 These transactions may include short sales and purchases to cover positions created by short sales.
-Short sales involve the sale by the underwriter of a greater number of shares than it is required to purchase in this offering.
-The underwriter may close out any short sale by purchasing shares in the open market.
-The underwriter is likely to create a short position if it is concerned that there may be downward pressure on the price of the common stock in the open market after pricing that could adversely affect investors who purchase in this offering.
+Short sales involve the sale by the underwriters of a greater number of shares than they are required to purchase in this offering.
+The underwriters may close out any short sale by purchasing shares in the open market.
+The underwriters are likely to create a short position if they are concerned that there may be downward pressure on the price of the common stock in the open market after pricing that could adversely affect investors who purchase in this offering.

-Purchases to cover a short position, as well as other purchases by the underwriter for its own account, may have the effect of preventing or retarding a decline in the market price of the Company's stock, and may maintain or otherwise affect the market price of the common stock.
+Purchases to cover a short position, as well as other purchases by the underwriters for their own accounts, may have the effect of preventing or retarding a decline in the market price of the Company's stock, and may maintain or otherwise affect the market price of the common stock.
 As a result, the price of the common stock may be higher than the price that otherwise might exist in the open market.
 If these activities are commenced, they may be discontinued at any time.
 These transactions may be effected on NASDAQ, in the over-the-counter market or otherwise.